-Tesla that hit firetruck was using automated driving system
+Feds suspect Tesla using automated system in firetruck crash

 The $1.4 million ladder truck was damaged in the crash on Interstate 680.
 The truck was parked to shield a crew clearing another accident, fire officials said.

-The driver was declared dead at the scene, and the 2014 Tesla Model S had to be cut open to remove the passenger.
+The driver of the the 2014 Tesla Model S was declared dead at the scene.

 NHTSA is investigating how Tesla’s Autopilot system detects and responds to emergency vehicles parked on highways.
-At least 15 Teslas have crashed into emergency vehicles while using the system.
+At least 15 Teslas have crashed into emergency vehicles nationwide while using the system.

 Authorities said the truck had its lights on and was parked diagonally on northbound lanes of the freeway to protect responders to an earlier accident that did not result in injuries.